OpenGene/slicer/README.md

 * Make sure you set the line number (-l xxxx, or --line=xxxx) correctly as a multiple of 4, since each record always has 4 lines.
 * If you want to keep the `.fq` or `.fastq` file extension, you can set the extension by `--ext=fq` or `--ext=fastq`
 * If your data are paired-end sequencing files, you can run this tool for the pair of files separately.
 * If your data are paired-end sequencing files, and you enable the `simple_name` to use short file name.
-For read1, you can set the extension as R1.fq by `--ext=R1.fq`, and for read2 you can set R2.fq by `--ext=R2.fq`, then you will get the sliced files like `0001.R1.fq` or `0003.R2.fq`.
+For read1, you can set the extension as R1.fq by `--ext=R1.fq`, and for read2 you can set R2.fq by `--ext=R2.fq`, then you will get the sliced files like `0001.R1.fq`, `0002.R2.fq`.